Cultured Guru Logo

 Fermented Garlic in Honey

 My best educated guess is that this increase in pH is due to non-ideal microbial activity.
-Acid producing microbes in honey, may be negatively effected by the garlic, possibly leaving us with wild microbes that “eat” acids instead.
+Acid-producing microbes in honey may be negatively affected by the garlic, possibly leaving us with wild microbes that “eat” acids instead.
 Wild yeast acid consumption is a recognized phenomenon that can destabilize the pH of foods, including honey.
 The problem could be a high proportion of microbes that eat acids, rather than microbes that produce acids.

 You see, the thing about “garlic honey” is that it’s a fairly new recipe and trend.
 Simply combining raw garlic and raw honey in a jar is not a time-tested, historical recipe.
 We need raw vinegar microbes in the mix.